How to Fix a Dripping Faucet: Common Causes and Easy Repair Tips

 Replace the Washer

-• Remove the handle and escutcheon cap to access the valve assembly.
+• Remove the handle, cap, and stem assembly to access the washer.

 Clean or Replace the Valve Seat

-• Clean corrosion with a wire brush or replace the valve seat if damaged.
+• Scrub away corrosion with a wire brush or descale with white vinegar.

-• Reassemble the faucet and test for leaks.
+• Reassemble the faucet and check for leaks around the base.

-• Inspect screws, nuts, and O-rings for looseness or wear.
+• Inspect screws, nuts, seals, and O-rings for signs of wear.

 Install a Pressure Reducing Valve (PRV)